 Alprazolam is most widely known by the brand name Xanax.
-Prescription drugs such as Xanax in are a class of substances called benzodiazepines., which are considered to be a controlled substance, and are only available legally through prescription by a psychiatrist or physician.
+Prescription drugs such as Xanax are medications called benzodiazepines, which are considered to be controlled substances and are only available legally through prescription by a psychiatrist or physician.

 Benzodiazepines are used to treat anxiety disorders, or anxiety that is combined with depression.
 Xanax is also used to treat panic disorders and seizures.

 Benzodiazepines are considered to be highly addictive.
-Taking Xanax every day over time will result in drug abuse and a psychological dependency, which in turn becomes a physical dependency, as well.
-Xanax addiction occurs when it is used every day, on a long term basis.
+Taking Xanax every day over time will result in drug abuse and a psychological dependency, which often becomes a physical dependency, as well.
+Xanax addiction occurs when it is used every day, on a long-term basis.
 It is considered abuse when the drug is not taken as prescribed, or when it is used by someone to whom it has not been prescribed.

 Xanax Abuse

-Prescriptions for benzodiazepines spiked between the mid-1990’s and 2015.
+Prescriptions for benzodiazepines spiked between the mid-1990s and 2015.
 Since then, drug abuse in the form of benzodiazepine abuse and Xanax addiction has been a growing problem.
-According to recent data, benzodiazepines such as Xanax, have caused overdose and unfortunately been involved in a significant amount of reported overdose deaths.
+According to recent data, benzodiazepines such as Xanax, have caused overdoses and unfortunately been involved in a significant amount of reported overdose deaths.
+It is crucial to understand drug interactions when using Xanax, as combining it with other medications can increase the risk of adverse events.

 After the mid 1990’s, benzodiazepines replaced the older barbiturate type sedatives.
-Benzodiazepines are generally prescribed for insomnia, anxiety and seizure disorder, but both benzodiazepines and barbiturates are highly addictive.
-The explosion in prescriptions for Alprazolam and other benzodiazepines have largely been driven by a strong demand from patients seeking relief from anxiety and depression.
+Benzodiazepines are generally prescribed for insomnia, anxiety, and seizure disorders, but both benzodiazepines and barbiturates are highly addictive.
+The explosion in prescriptions for Alprazolam and other benzodiazepines has largely been driven by a strong demand from patients seeking relief from anxiety and depression.

 There are other non-benzodiazepine hypnotics like Ambien which are also preferred over barbiturates for most of these clinical uses and for the same reasons.
 These newer non-benzodiazepine drugs also have a wider therapeutic index, and physical tolerance develops more slowly.